maliprakashdatta/maliprakashdatta/README.md

 - 👀 I’m interested in programmimg
 - Hello,

-My name is [Mali Prakash d], and I am [34] years old.
+My name is [Mali Prakash Datta ], and I am [34] years old.
 I currently reside in [Sangli].
 I am passionate about [coding], and I enjoy [Searching new ideas about programming].
-In terms of my education, I [Your Education Level or Current Educational Pursuits], and I am particularly interested in [Your Field of Study or Career Aspirations].
+In terms of my education, I [BCA,MCA ], and I am particularly interested in [computer Language]

 Professionally, I have experience in [Your Relevant Work Experience or Skills].
 I am known for my [Your Key Strengths or Characteristics], and I am always eager to [Your Goals or Ambitions].